-Once I finally got started, it was delayed due the amount of work I had and I was unable to complete.
-But, after the long-awaited 64-bit SketchUP 2015 came out, I knew that was a great time to resume this project and test the new capabilities.
+Once I finally got started, it was delayed due to the amount of work I had and I was unable to complete.
+But, after the long-awaited 64-bit SketchUp 2015 came out, I knew that was a great time to resume this project and test the new capabilities.

 Because I love it!
-SketchUP is a powerful tool that is often underestimated, and let me show you the real power of this amazing tool.
+(Ronen: ME TOO!)
+SketchUp is a powerful tool that is often underestimated, and let me show you the real power of this amazing tool.

-Like I said before, the project beginnings dates back to last year, when I started modelling with a raw CAD drawing that I made from JPG’s of the original drawings.
-After a lot of tests I found the correct way of modelling this.
+Like I said before, the project beginnings date back to last year, when I started modeling with a raw CAD drawing that I made from JPG’s of the original drawings.
+After a lot of tests, I found the correct way of modeling this.

 Selecting the Project

 First time laying my eyes on it the architecture seduced me.
 The simplicity of the architectural resolution is so clean and complex at the same time.
 It was a challenge to give it detail and to keep it clean.
 The curved glass is one of the elements that I thought was important to resolve well along with the surroundings and exterior design.
 The gravel and grass combination was a great challenge in SketchUp.

 The prevailing white color and the attention to detail makes this project a real challenge.

 The process started gathering as much information as possible, starting with the house drawings and photos.

 As well as obtaining many visual references for the look & feel I was aiming for.

 Since I didn’t have the original drawings and there were only a few references, much was guessed and eyeballed.